-Virginia voting guide: What to know about early voting, mail-in ballots
+Virginia voting guide: What to know about voting on Election Day

 What are the deadlines to get a mail-in/absentee ballot?

 Mail-in or absentee ballots were made available Sept.
 18, and local registrars will send them out to voters, usually on a first-come, first-served basis.
-The statewide deadline to request this ballot is 5 p.m.
+The statewide deadline to request this ballot was 5 p.m.
 Oct.
-23.
+23. If you apply for an absentee ballot after that deadline, it will not be valid for the Nov.
+3 election.

 You’ll need your ballot in time to fill it out and return it by 7 p.m. on Election Day.
 If you are returning your ballot by mail, it must be postmarked on or before Election Day.
 Take into account that the elections office is probably very busy processing higher-than-usual numbers of absentee ballot applications.